-In part one of our blog post, Is Posting Photos On Twitter A Breach Of Chefs’ IP?, we looked at the law relating to copyright in images.
+In part one of our blog post, Can You Take Images Off The Internet And Use Them In Your Blog Posts or Newsletters, we looked at the law relating to copyright in images.

 In this second part, we look at how the use of stock libraries and Creative Commons Licences can minimise the risk of copyright infringement, what to look out for when using them, and how to get copyright permission from the owner.
 We also cover the new Orphan Works Scheme introduced by the UK Intellectual Property Office, and the Copyright Hub portal.

 As we saw in part one of this blog post, it is usually a breach of copyright to use an image without the owner’s consent.
 Establishing who owns copyright in an image in order to get their consent can be difficult in practice.

 A simple alternative is to buy images from stock libraries or to find images available under a Creative Commons licence.

 There are several image libraries out there, as you will see if you carry out a simple Google search.
 These include Getty Images, Shutterstock and iStock.
 Libraries such as these contain thousands of images that be used under licence subject to payment of a fee.
 There are a variety of licences to choose from, depending on your intended use.

 If you want to use a photo multiple times for different projects you will need a royalty-free licence, which does not require payment for each individual use.
 Other types of licence would cover editorial use and there are also rights-managed services that let you choose the rights you need.